g4-api/g4-api-client/README.md

 3. **Commit** your changes and push them to your fork.
 4. Open a **Pull Request** against the `main` branch of this repository.

-We welcome contributions of all types – bug reports, fixes, new features, documentation updates, etc. Please make sure to follow the project’s code style and standards.
+We welcome contributions of all types - bug reports, fixes, new features, documentation updates, etc. Please make sure to follow the project's code style and standards.

 ---